 Project charter may be prepared by Project Manager but must be published by the sponsor.
 Since project manager is assigned as early as possible in a project, the project manager might prepare the project stakeholder in a project.
 But the creation of the project charter is the accountability of the project sponsor.
 However, in the real-world, project sponsor are very high-level people like executive directors, vice presidents, CEOs etc. Therefore, preparation and administration of project stakeholder might be done by the project manager.
 However, the sponsor must publish once the charter is finalized.

 The project charter is broad enough, therefore, there is no need to change during project execution.
-As we have gone through, the project charter includes very high-level information about the project.
+As we have gone through, the charter includes very high-level information about the project.
 These are detailed throughout the project planning in the project planning process group.
-But usually, there is no need to go back to update the project charter after initiating phase.
+But usually, there is no need to go back to update the charter after initiating phase.

-Project Charter recognizes and authorizes the project.
+It recognizes and authorizes the project.
 It includes high-level information about the project and acts as the corporate identity of the project in an organization.

-Project charter gives project manager the authority to spend money and to commit resources.
+It gives project manager the authority to spend money and to commit resources.
 After the project charter is approved, it is officially accepted by the organization.
 Budget and resources planned for the project can be used after this step.

 High-level requirements of the project are defined in the project charter.
 This constitutes a base for detailing the project requirements further during the planning process.